Free Things to Do in Barcelona

 A Hidden Gem with a View

-Feeling a bit tired from all the exploring in the Quarter?
+Feeling a bit tired from all the exploring?
 Head to the 9th floor of El Corte Inglés for a sweet escape.
-Grab a coffee, find a cozy spot, and let the panoramic views of Barcelona work their magic.
-This hidden gem is like a rooftop oasis – a perfect place to catch your breath and soak in the beauty of the city.
+Grab a coffee, find a cosy spot, and let the panoramic views of Barcelona work their magic — a perfect place to catch your breath and soak in the beauty of the city.

 Get Lost in Different Districts

-- Gracia: Dive into the artsy neighborhood of Gracia, adorned with vibrant street art and cozy boutiques.
-Plaça del Sol is the heartbeat of Gracia, offering a blend of local culture and community spirit.
+• Gràcia: Dive into the artsy neighbourhood of Gràcia, adorned with vibrant street art and cosy boutiques.
+Plaça del Sol is the heartbeat of Gràcia, offering a blend of local culture and community spirit.

-- Plaça d’Espanya: Now, for a unique perspective, head to Las Arenas at the foot of Plaça d’Espanya.
-What once was a bullring is now a bustling shopping center.
-Ascend to the roof terrace, surrounded by bars and restaurants, for a 360º panoramic view of Barcelona.
-From Plaça d’Espanya to the iconic Sagrada Familia, let the city unfold before you!
+• Plaça d'Espanya: Head to Las Arenas at the foot of Plaça d'Espanya.
+What once was a bullring is now a bustling shopping centre.
+Ascend to the roof terrace for a 360° panoramic view of Barcelona — from Plaça d'Espanya to the iconic Sagrada Família.

 The Magic Fountain